dswisher/cardgame/README.md

 Note that you will need to activate the venv for each new shell!

+## Managing Requirements ##

+There are a couple of python tools that I use for development, but I do not want those to be part of the `requirements.txt` file.
+In addition, there are only a handful of direct dependencies, and I wish to keep those separate from the transitive closure.

+For that to happen, I use two files: `requirements-to-freeze.txt`, which contains the direct dependencies, without any versions.
+This allows upgrading requirements by executing:

+    pip install -r requirements-to-freeze.txt --upgrade

+The dev tools and their dependencies are kept in the second file, `requirements-to-ignore.txt`.
+Keeping these separate allows regeneration of the `requirements.txt` file using the following command:

+    pip freeze -r requirements-to-freeze.txt | grep -vFxf requirements-to-ignore.txt > requirements.txt

+The `requirements-to-ignore.txt` file was generating by installing all the dev dependencies first, then running `pip freeze > requirements-to-ignore.txt`.

+This is all based on the [better pip workflow](https://www.kennethreitz.org/essays/a-better-pip-workflow) blog entry, plus this [SO post](https://stackoverflow.com/a/43137206/282725).

 ## Common Tasks ##

 To run, do: